-Late Spring/ Early Summer (weeks 1-7):, arugula, *beans, beets, bok choy, broccoli raab, cabbage, carrots, celery, collards, cucumbers, escarole, fennel, garlic scapes, green garlic, herbs, kale, kohlrabi, lettuce, new potatoes, radicchio, spinach, spring radishes, scallions, spring onions, *strawberries, *sugar snap peas, summer squash, swiss chard, hakurei turnips
+Late Spring/ Early Summer (weeks 1-7):, arugula, beans, beets, bok choy, broccoli raab, cabbage, carrots, celery, collards, cucumbers, escarole, fennel, garlic scapes, green garlic, herbs, kale, kohlrabi, lettuce, new potatoes, radicchio, spring radishes, scallions, spring onions, summer squash, swiss chard, hakurei turnips

-Mid-Summer (weeks 8-16): *beans, beets, celery, *cherry tomatoes, cucumbers, kirby cucumbers, eggplant, fennel, garlic, *hot peppers, lettuce, melons (cantaloupe and watermelon), onions, sweet peppers, potatoes, summer squash, spaghetti squash, sweet corn, swiss chard, *plum tomatoes, red slicing tomatoes, heirloom tomatoes, *tomatillos, herbs and *flowers
+Mid-Summer (weeks 8-16): beans, beets, celery, cherry tomatoes, cucumbers, kirby cucumbers, eggplant, fennel, garlic, hot peppers, lettuce, onions, sweet peppers, potatoes, summer squash, spaghetti squash, swiss chard, red slicing tomatoes, heirloom tomatoes, *herbs and *flowers

-Late Summer/Fall (weeks 17-24): arugula, beets, bok choy, broccoli, broccoli raab, brussel sprouts, cabbage, carrots, collards, celeriac, celery, eggplant, escarole, *flowers, fresh ginger, garlic, herbs, *hot peppers, kale, kohlrabi, leeks, lettuce, melons, onions, peppers, popcorn, potatoes, radicchio, shallots, spinach, summer squash, sweet potatoes, swiss chard, *plum tomatoes, tomatoes, *tomatillos, turnips, winter radishes, winter squash
+Late Summer/Fall (weeks 17-24): arugula, beets, bok choy, broccoli, broccoli raab, brussel sprouts, cabbage, carrots, collards, celeriac, celery, eggplant, escarole, *flowers, garlic, herbs, hot peppers, kale, kohlrabi, leeks, lettuce, onions, peppers, potatoes, radicchio, shallots, spinach, summer squash, swiss chard, tomatoes, turnips, winter radishes, winter squash

 Pick Your Own

 All members are entitled to our PYO (Pick Your Own) fields which will be open during Farm Stand pick up hours.
 Each week there will be a board explaining how much members are allowed to harvest as quantities are subject to change daily.
-We encourage you to take advantage of PYO because crops in our PYO field are often not offered in the regular weekly share.
-E.g. okra, cherry tomatoes, specialty basil, green beans, edamame, snap peas, herbs, flowers, and more.
+We encourage you to take advantage of PYO flower and herbs!

 Farm Stand Pickup

-Full & Half Share Farm Stand pickup- A weekly share from June thru November of 8-15 different vegetables and some fruit.
-A Full Share is recommended for a Family of 4 or couple that are vegetable enthusiasts where a Half share is recommended for a couple or individual that is a vegetable enthusiast .
-Members will come to the farm stand to pick out their share once a week on their assigned day throughout the growing season.
-Full Share is typically twice the Half Share.
+Onsite Farm Stand pickup- A weekly share from June thru November of 8-10 different vegetables.
+Members will come to the farm stand to pick out their share once a week throughout the growing season.
 Members are asked to bring their own bags for pick up and clippers for U-Pick Items

 Don't forget to add to your farm share!